gvwilson/sensibleadventures/nardica/outline.md

     *   Close with her meeting Johnson Wales dockside

 2. Taking on Freight
-    *   Wales needs passage to Rothera and on to Ellsworth
+    *   Wales needs passage to Rothera and on to Paddington
     *   Comes across as possibly a con man
     *   Uncle Jack isn't interested in passengers who can't pay, but Wales has a phone
     *   "Keyed to me - some Germans seem to want to find out if it'll work with just one thumb, connected or not"